blockchain-certificates/blockcerts-verifier/README.md

 The `sanitizer` is used in order to protect against malicious certificates that could hold XSS attacks.
 It is an overlay of the [xss](https://www.npmjs.com/package/xss) library, since at times, you might want to be able to configure or adapt the whitelist to your own needs.

-To modify it, you should modify the index.js file.
-Then run:
+To modify it, you should modify the index.js file by adding the CSS properties to whitelist to the object `whiteListedCssProperties`, then run:

 ```
   npm run build:sanitizer